 How to Make Chana Saag with Pre-made Onion-Tomato Bhuna Masala?

 You can make this recipe in under 20 minutes if you use the pre-made onion-tomato Bhuna masala.
-For this quantity, add ½ cup masala (4oz.), 1 cup water, cooked chickpeas and follow the cooking instructions.
+For this quantity, add ½ cup masala (4oz.), 1 cup water, cooked chickpeas, and follow the cooking instructions.
 Stir in ½ teaspoon garam masala after pressure cooking.

 Serving Suggestions

 The chana saag curry can be served the moment it is made with cumin rice right alongside.
-A small batch of cooling Cucumber raita or Boondi raita, and sliced red onions are a nice accompaniments.
+A small batch of cooling Cucumber raita or Boondi raita, and sliced red onions are nice accompaniments.

 If there is no need to make it gluten-free, feel free to also warm a batch of store-bought pita or naan in the oven while you finish the curry.
 It's the best utensil to scoop up all those juices!

-Variation to Try: Low Carb
+Variation to Try

 To freeze, cool completely and transfer to a freezer-safe, airtight container.
-Label, date and freeze for up to 1 month.
+Label, date, and freeze for up to 1 month.
 Thaw overnight in the fridge.

-To reheat, simply simmer over medium heat on the stove or reheat individual bowls (tented with paper towel or a microwave cover) in 30-second increments in the microwave until warmed through.
+To reheat, simply simmer over medium heat on the stove or reheat individual bowls (tented with a paper towel or a microwave cover) in 30-second increments in the microwave until warmed through.

-Recipe Tips & Notes:
+Recipe Tips & Notes

 - If Chole masala is unavailable, use 1 teaspoon garam masala + 1 teaspoon coriander + 1 teaspoon cumin + ½ teaspoon amchur.